SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-hardware.md

 # Smol Hardware

-This section provides an overview of the hardware used in Smol Slimes trackers and receivers, and serves as an entry point to more detailed guides.
+This section provides an overview of the hardware used in Smol Slimes trackers and receivers and serves as an entry point to more detailed guides.

 ## What you'll find in this section